NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
 Type: double.
 Default: 0.
 ``--tri_robust_threshold`` The robust threshold to use with the triangulation weight.
 Must be positive.
+See also ``--robust_threshold``.
   Type: double.
 Default: 0.
 ``--depth_mesh_weight`` A larger value will give more weight to the constraint that the depth clouds stay close to the mesh.
 Not suggested by default.)
   Type: double.
 Default: 0.